 Simon Toplis joined HTA in 1998 becoming a Partner in 2013.
 He is responsible for leading an architectural and urban design teams across a wide range of regeneration and residential projects.
 His portfolio has focused on innovation and design quality in suburban housing, with a contrasting set of urban regeneration projects at high density often delivered through offsite manufacture.

-Simon’s experience of offsite manufacture is also extensive with many of the suburban projects above incorporating elements of offsite complimented by higher density examples.
-In total Simon has led the design of over 2,000 homes which have been built using offsite manufacture.
-The most recent of these is Apex House, a, 28 storey tower which is Europe’s tallest modular building and has been built in less than a year on site.
-He is currently working on a 44 storey residential tower in Croydon which when constructed will be the worlds tallest modular building.
+Simon’s experience of offsite manufacture is extensive with many of the suburban projects above incorporating elements of offsite complimented by higher density examples.
+In total Simon has led the design of over 2,500 homes which have been built using offsite manufacture.
+These most recent of these is Apex House, a, 28 storey tower which is Europe’s tallest modular building and has been built in less than a year on site.
+He is currently leading the onsite stages of a 44 storey residential tower in Croydon which when constructed will be the worlds tallest modular building.